dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 ### Microbatch `incremental_strategy`

 Incremental models are, and have always been, a *performance optimization* — for datasets that are too large to be dropped and recreated from scratch every time you do a `dbt run`.
+Learn more about [incremental models](/docs/build/incremental-models-overview).

 Historically, managing incremental models involved several manual steps and responsibilities, including: